 For the kids, the crew had props and costumes for them to wear and pretend to be pirates.
 We even played along!
 The crew was so friendly too.

-Everyone will enjoy the drinks (alcoholic or non-alcoholic) and the funny commentary and stories told throughout with fun music playing between stories.
+Everyone will enjoy the drinks (alcoholic or non-alcoholic), the funny commentary, and the stories told throughout with fun music playing between stories.

 Then there was the sunset.
 Just beautiful! 😍